 - Are you talking about a specific point of pain, or are you answering a query posed by the reader?

 - Will the topic interest the readers, or they want to read the article from another perspective or angle?

-With those questions in mind, you will come up with a topic that will capture your readers’ attention.
+With those questions in mind, you will develop a topic that will capture your readers’ attention.
 You want your business to expand.
 This can only happen if you can attract the target audience.
-You need to start by identifying clients who are suited for the blog you want to write.
+It would be best if you started by identifying clients who are suited for the blog you want to write.